rutum/rutum.github.io/_posts/2019-06-28-a-universe-from-nothing.md

 ---
 layout: post
-title: A Universe from Nothing (book summary)
+title: A Universe from Nothing
 description: A book summary of A Universe from Nothing, by Lawrence M Krauss, PhD
 categories: [book summary]
 filter: [Books]